 - When in transit or working away from the worksite, employees must avoid discussing sensitive, confidential or personal information in areas where the discussions can be overheard.

 - Employees are to report all lost or stolen devices immediately to IT Service Desk.

 - All electronic devices must be returned and secured after the employee exit process (e.g. device restoration procedures to factory resets to remove all personal or confidential data).

 - Use UFV’s network shared drive to store and access records when possible.
 For more information on accessing shared drives remotely, visit UFV ITS.

-- If your department is using Microsoft Teams or other chat platforms, you could be creating and storing records.
-Notes, minutes, and files created and stored within chat platforms are subject to formal requests made under FIPPA, document discovery exercises, and UFV records management policies.
+- If your department is using Zoom, Microsoft Teams or other chat platforms, you could be creating and storing records.
+Notes, minutes, recordings and files created and stored within chat platforms are subject to formal requests made under FIPPA, document discovery exercises, and UFV records management policies.
 Ensure transitory records are appropriately destroyed when no longer of use on chat platforms.
 All records, including transcriptions of chat and recordsings, are subject to UFV's records retention schedule.

 - University records that are to be disposed of in the course of the employee’s work should be destroyed on site at UFV.
-Ensure records are safeguarded until they can be safely returned to campus for disposal.
+Ensure records are safeguarded until they can be safely returned to the worksite for secure disposal.

 - When working remotely, employees are to continue to manage email and electronic documents and follow records management protocols as when onsite.
 For tips on managing e-mail as records, click here.